stefansundin/dotfiles/setup-windows.md

 1. Disallow mouse from waking the computer:

-   > Device Manager → Mice and other pointing devices → Razer DeathAdder → Power Management → `[ ] Allow this device to wake the computer` → `OK`
+   > Win+R → `devmgmt.msc` → Mice and other pointing devices → Razer DeathAdder → Power Management → `[ ] Allow this device to wake the computer` → `OK`

+1. Disallow network adapter from waking the computer:

+   > Win+R → `devmgmt.msc` → Network adapters → Realtek PCIe GBE Family Controller → Power Management → `[x] Only allow a magic packet to wake the computer` → `OK`

 1. Taskbar buttons, never combine and hide labels: